unshrawal/Attendance-System/README.md

 2. Open this project in Visual Studio Code
 3. Create a virtual environment inside the root directory
     1. [How do I set up my virtual environment?](https://gist.github.com/MichaelCurrin/3a4d14ba1763b4d6a1884f56a01412b7)
-4. Build face_recognition from source 'conda install -c conda-forge face_recognition'
+4. Build face_recognition from source `conda install -c conda-forge face_recognition`
 5. Then enter `pip install -r requirements.txt` into the command line to install all modules if you haven't done so already.
 6. Create a new folder called 'faces' in the current directory.
 7. Your program is good to go!